ronakrm/ronakrm.github.io/_drafts/interpretability-science/interpretability-science.md

 ### Back to Interpretability

-Let's generalize the transformer/induction hypothesis back to our initial example and say we believe that a part of some model or function $f$ is doing some operation $g$.
+Let's generalize the transformer/induction hypothesis back to our initial example and say we believe that a part of some model or function $f$ that is doing some operation $g$.
 Our hypothesis is that if it is doing that function, we can replace that part of the model with $g$ and the output of the model will not change.
 Call the model with the replaced module $\tf$.
 Then we want to test: